-You can erase from any area of your image, including any vector objects, using the Erase Brush Tool.
+You can erase from any area of your photo using the Erase Brush Tool.
 Erased pixels become transparent.

 The following settings can be adjusted from the context toolbar:

-- Force pressure to control size—Click to control brush stroke size with pressure if using a pressure-sensitive device.
+Force pressure to control size—Click to control brush size with pressure if using a pressure-sensitive device.
 This overrides brush defaults.

 Stabilizer—enables stroke stabilization using either a Rope stabilizer or Window stabilizer mode; the former drags the stroke end by a 'rope' to smooth the stroke but lets you introduce sharp corners at increasing rope Length (radius) values by redirecting the slackened rope; the latter will smooth the stroke by averaging sampled input positions within a Window whose size is configurable.

 Symmetry—when set to greater than 0, repeats the brush stroke around a number of axes (defined by the symmetry value).
 The center axis point can be repositioned by click-dragging it.

 Mirror—with symmetry enabled, causes brush strokes to be mirrored along the X and Y axis.